Crossing the Water

 Crossing the Water is a 1971 posthumous collection of poetry by Sylvia Plath that was prepared for publication by Ted Hughes.
 These are transitional poems that were written along with the poems that appear in her poetic opus, Ariel.
 The collection was published in the United Kingdom by Faber & Faber (1975) and in the United States by Harper & Row (1976).

 The poems here, mostly written between 1960 and 1961, tend to dwell on one's state of being in an environment.
-"Wuthering Heights," for example, details a walk that Plath takes along the Yorkshire moors where Emily Brontë once trekked, Finisterre is a stormy island where Plath and her family once visited and "Among the Narcissi" describes Plath's similarities at being among asexual vegetation.
+"Wuthering Heights," for example, details a walk that Plath takes along the Yorkshire moors where Emily Brontë once trekked, Finisterre is a stormy island where Plath and her family once visited and "Among the Narcissi" describes Plath's similarities with being among asexual vegetation.